-Response to the Home Affairs Committee Inquiry Into Asylum ApplicationsCohesion, Marriage, Scotland and Other Papers 10.1
+Response to the Home Affairs Committee Inquiry Into Asylum ApplicationsCohesion, Marriage and Family, Scotland and Other Papers 10.1

 1. Contrary to popular belief, there has been no major increase in the worldwide total of asylum seekers nor in the number coming to Europe over the last ten years.
 However, the proportion of applicants to Europe who come to Britain has increased enormously from 5% in 1992 to 27% in 2002.